 While the above are the most common resolutions you’ll find on monitors, there are some that fall into more niche categories.
 The best ultrawide monitors offer unique aspect ratios and resolutions with broad horizontal pixel counts, but less on the vertical dimension.
 Then there are curved monitors to consider.
 They don’t have different resolutions than their flat counterparts, but they are noticeably different.
 Curved screens aren’t a necessity by any means, but they have their uses, and we certainly have our favorites.

-Panel type, contrast, refresh rates and more
+Contrast, refresh rates and more

 - Brightness: High-end monitors these days have brightness around 300 to 350 cd/m2.
 Extra brightness may be handy if you work in a well-lit room or next to large windows.
 However, too much brightness is a recipe for eye strain.
 As long as brightness options reach 250 cd/m2, your monitor is good to go.
+That said, if you want one with HDR support, the more peak brightness the better to best take advantage of that technology.

 - Contrast ratio: Contrast ratios tell you the difference between how white and how black a monitor screen can get.
 Higher contrast ratios are a good sign, because that means colors will be more differentiated.
 However, multiple measurements for contrast ratios exist and stated specs aren’t very reliable, so take it all with a grain of salt.